EOSIO/welcome/docs/30_getting-started-guide/20_local-development-environment/50_create-dev-accounts.md

 link_text: "Create Development Accounts"
 ---

-An account is a collection of authorizations, stored on the blockchain, accounts identify individual users.
-Accounts also identify  smart contracts, each smart contract requires an account, and an account can have one smart contract.
+An account is a collection of authorizations; accounts are stored on the blockchain; accounts identify individual users.
+Some accounts identify smart contracts; a smart contract is deployed to an account; an account can have only one smart contract.

-EOSIO accounst have a flexible authorization structure which enables it to be controlled by an individual or group of individuals (multisig) depending on **how** permissions have been configured.
+EOSIO accounts have a flexible authorization structure which enables it to be controlled by an individual or group of individuals (multisig) depending on **how** permissions have been configured.
 An account is required to send or receive a valid transaction to the blockchain

 This tutorial series uses two "user" accounts, `bob` and `alice`, as well as the default `eosio` account for configuration.
 Additionally accounts are made for various contracts throughout this tutorial series.